gesellkammer/bpf4/README.md

 About
 -----

-bpf4 is a library for curve fitting and break point functions in python.
+bpf4 is a library for curve fitting and break-point functions in python.
 It is mainly programmed in Cython for efficiency.
 It has been used in itself for functional and numerical analysis.

 Example
 -------